bkjaya2020/docker-zoneminder-php7.4-MariaDB-Server-10.3.34/README.md

 <code>firstrun.sh</code>

-The press Enter Key when password prompts apear twice
+The press Enter Key when password prompt apear

 Then edit your timezone